Francis Joins the WACS

 Francis Joins the WACS is a 1954 American black-and-white comedy film from Universal-International, produced by Ted Richmond, directed by Arthur Lubin and starring Donald O'Connor, Julie Adams, ZaSu Pitts, Mamie Van Doren and Chill Wills in two roles, including that of the distinctive voice of Francis in voice-over.

 This is the fifth film in Universal-International's Francis the Talking Mule series.

 Plot

-A computer error mistakenly assigns junior officer Peter Stirling to the Women's Army Corps.
-Peter's old friend Francis helps him through his various military and personal problems, including several familiar stays in the base's psychiatric ward.
+A computer error mistakenly assigns junior officer Peter Stirling to the Women's Army Corps (WAC).
+Peter's old friend Francis, a talking mule, helps him through his various military and personal problems, including several familiar stays in the base's psychiatric ward.
+The WACs are initially highly suspicious of him, suspecting him of having been sent by General Ben Kaye to sabotage their efforts to prove themselves.
+However, with the assistance of Francis, he is able to win their trust and prove their worth.

-The film is noteworthy for Chill Wills appearing on screen as General Ben Kaye and interacting with Francis, who talks to him in order to get Peter out of trouble.
+The film is noteworthy for Chill Wills, the voice of Francis, appearing on screen as General Kaye and the mule, who very reluctantly talks to him in order to prove Peter is not crazy.